Ria-ag/Mobile_App_FBLA/README.md

 Woodinville High School
 Woodinville, WA

-RISE, available on both iOS and Android, is catered to assisting high school students with planning their future, from college applications to resume development and beyond.
-The app was created for the FBLA Mobile Application 2023-2024 event and enables students to create a personalized portfolio to display all of their high school experiences, including athletics, performing arts, clubs and organizations, community service hours, honors classes, tests, awards, and projects.
-Furthermore, these experiences can be converted to a file to print or share with others through social media.
-The app takes in very limited personal information and only stores data locally, making it a safe app for high schoolers.
-To foster a personal vision and goal-setting habits, the app also contains unique goals and analytics features, using research-backed methods to help them set and track goals.
-Download the app today to rise up!
+RISE, available on both iOS and Android, is a portfolio application designed to assist high school students in planning their futures, from college applications to resume development and beyond.
+Created for the FBLA Mobile Application 2023-2024 event, RISE enables students to create a personalized portfolio showcasing their high school experiences, including athletics, art, clubs, community service, classes, awards, and more.

+The app features a sleek, intuitive UI and leverages Firebase for robust database and authentication services.
+Users can create aesthetic, professional resumes to represent their experiences, which can be printed or shared on social media.
+Integration with various LinkedIn APIs, from creating posts to exporting experiences to LinkedIn profiles, further streamlines the process of connecting students with future opportunities.

+Prioritizing safety and privacy, RISE collects minimal personal information and adheres to best security practices, using data solely for app functionality.
+To foster personal vision and goal-setting habits, the app includes unique goals and analytics tools based on research-backed methods, helping students set and track their goals effectively.

+Download the app today and RISE up towards your future!

 ## Features: